Huaibei-European/flask_login_example/README.md

 Through the way of file reading and writing to realize the way of recording user information.

 Please create it in a virtual environment.
 How to create a virtual environment?
-Look https://github.com/Huaibei-European/python_ create_ virtual_ environment。
+Look https://github.com/Huaibei-European/python_create_virtual_environment

 #### Installation dependency
 ```